mingyuanzhou/SiD/README.md

 conda activate sid
 ```

+### Prepare the Datasets

+Follow the instructions detailed in the [EDM codebase](https://github.com/NVlabs/edm/tree/main?tab=readme-ov-file#preparing-datasets) to prepare the training datasets.
+Once prepared, place them into the `/data/datasets/` folder:

+- `cifar10-32x32.zip`
+- `imagenet-64x64.zip`
+- `ffhq-64x64.zip`
+- `afhqv2-64x64.zip`

+**Note:** Although a training dataset is not necessary for distilling the pretrained EDM model, it is used in our code to calculate evaluation metrics such as FID and Inception Score.
+Optionally, you can create a dummy dataset and either disable the evaluation code if you wish to run the SID distillation code without these metrics, or provide an npz file of the training dataset if you need to compute these metrics.

 ## Usage

 After activating the environment, you can run the scripts or use the modules provided in the repository.
 Example: